-- 1. That the educational period for the application of penalties and sanctions of the Lobbyist Registry By-law BE EXTENDED for an additional six (6) months; - 2.
-That the necessary by-law to enact this extension BE PRESENTED to Council for consideration.
+- 1. That the educational period for the application of penalties and sanctions of the Lobbyist Registry By-law BE EXTENDED for an additional one (1) year period; - 2.
+That the necessary by-law to enact this extension BE PRESENTED to Council for consideration; and - 3.
+That staff BE DIRECTED to provide a report by the end of Q2 outlining options for the Lobbyist Registry.